Cathy Cummins Enriches San Antonio Academy for Over 25 Years

 In a classroom under the staircase, on the bottom floor of Taylor Hall, a group of four and five year olds are listening with rapt attention to the teacher in their midst.
 They are so enthralled by this gentle, soft-spoken woman who makes learning so much fun, they don’t even realize that, under her guidance, they are becoming highly proficient readers.

-That teacher is Cathy Cummins, a woman who has spent the past 43 years as an educator, and over 25 of those years educating the young men of San Antonio Academy.
+That teacher is Cathy Cummins, a woman who has spent the past four decades as an educator, and over 25 of those years educating the young men of San Antonio Academy.
 Although her name is synonymous with reading, Cummins’ reach and influence has extended far beyond the walls of San Antonio Academy and into the city of San Antonio as a whole.
 Through Summer at the Academy, various enrichment programs, and of course the popular Early Bird Reading, Cummins has spent the past quarter of a century exposing boys and girls in the community to the wonderful opportunities available at San Antonio Academy.

 Cummins, who holds a Bachelor of Arts degree in anthropology and a master’s degree in education, began her career at San Antonio Academy as an art teacher in 1987.
 After just one year, this forward-thinking educator began a summer program for ranching families that attracted 800 children.
 Today, that program is Summer at the Academy, a program that draws thousands of children from San Antonio and surrounding areas onto the SAA campus for hands-on enrichment activities including cooking, building, magic, sports, crafting, science and more.